 Disclosures: We are participants in the Amazon Associates Program and other affiliate programs that earn us a commission if a qualifying purchase is made.

 Best Compact Digital Camera for Tweens: Nikon Coolpix W150

-The Nikon Coolpix W150 is a cool updated edition of the Coolpix W100.
+The Nikon Coolpix W150 is a cool, updated edition of the Coolpix W100.
 It is a waterproof camera that is easy to use, thanks to its large chunky buttons.

-It is shockproof due to its tough design thus can survive falls from 5.9 feet and go as deep as 33 feet underwater.
+It is shockproof due to its tough design and thus can survive falls from 5.9 feet and go as deep as 33 feet underwater.
 It also uses icons rather than words, making it a great little starter to pique your tween’s interest.

-It includes a memory card wallet, 32GB ultra memory card, a flexible tripod, and more within your start up set so no extra purchases are necessary.
+It includes a memory card wallet, 32GB ultra memory card, a flexible tripod, and more within your start-up set, so no extra purchases are necessary.